-A few years later I played my very first game in a very hilly backyard in Evergreen.
-I knew then I had to play more and found myself standing on the outside of the fence at The Lawn in Wash Park.
+I played my first game in a very hilly backyard in Evergreen.
+I knew then I had to play more and found myself standing outside the fence at The Lawn in Wash Park.
 “Come on in,” said Ron Eccles.
-I found new friends and new game.
-Together with Ron, Judy Mackeon, and Charles Berberich I began a Jiminy Wicket Monday Morning croquet program for people living with Alzheimer’s disease, on The Lawn in the summertime and indoors at St. John’s Lutheran Church once Jack Frost comes nipping at our heels.
+I found new friends and a new game.
+With help from Ron, Judy Mackeon, and Charles Berberich, I founded Jiminy Wicket to play croquet with people living with Alzheimer’s disease and later, in 2022, I expanded to create a program for students involved in Special Olympics.

 I started out as a backyard croquet player.
 My friends knew if they come to my house in the summer croquet was part of it.
-I meet James at a Halloween Party.
-He was in has Mad Hatter top hat handing out jiminy wicket cards.
-We came by the next day and played.
-I have been part of the club ever since.
-Denver native, realtor, and artist.
+I met James at a Halloween Party.
+He was dressed as the Mad Hatter and the very next day, I joined the Denver Croquet Club.
+I’ve been playing ever since.
+I’m a Denver native, realtor, and artist.